-If you don’t want to purchase rocket kits for this Webelos/AoL adventure, you can substitute these air rockets.
+If you don’t want to purchase rocket kits for the Webelos and Arrow of Light adventure, Adventures in Science, you can substitute these air rockets.
 Your fair test can be to compare how high the rocket goes when you stomp really hard on the launcher to when you step on it gently.

 Webelos/AOL Elective Adventure – Adventures in Science 3d: With adult supervision, build and launch a model rocket.
 Use the rocket to design a fair test to answer a question about force or motion.